nurse-with-old-man

 Dealing with pneumonia is challenging, but knowing how to manage your loved one’s symptoms can help ease their recovery:

-- Try breathing exercises and treatments: Gentle breathing exercises can help open your airways, improve lung capacity, and reduce stress levels.
-If your doctor suggests breathing exercises, they may also recommend using a nebulizer to relax your breathing muscles.
+• Try gentle breathing exercises: Simple, doctor-approved breathing exercises can help open the airways, improve lung function, and even reduce anxiety.
+If recommended, your loved one might also benefit from using a nebulizer to ease breathing.

 How Can Elderly Individuals Prevent Pneumonia?